top of page

 How to Refer a Child

-FOR SCHOOL NURSES: If you feel that a student may benefit from our SBAT Program, click the link below to download a Caregiver's Guide to give to the parent or guardian.
-If they are interested, they can contact their child's healthcare provider.
+If you feel that a student may benefit from our SBAT Program, click the link below to download a Caregiver's Guide to give to the parent or guardian.
+If the caregiver is interested, the healthcare provider can be contacted to prescribe the appropriate controller medication.

 Logo icon with three kids and a sun burst graphic